Katterbach Kaserne

 Katterbach Kaserne is a United States Army facility in Germany, located in the village of Katterbach, about 3 miles east-northeast of Ansbach (Bavaria); about 250 miles south-southwest of Berlin.

 Katterbach is part of the United States Army Garrison (USAG) Ansbach, being home to the 12th Combat Aviation Brigade, V Corps consisting of an attack helicopter battalion with several aviation and maintenance support units, and a United States Air Force liaison squadron (Det.
 4, 7th Weather Squadron).

-It also has family housing; two schools, the Ansbach Elementary School and the Ansbach Middle High School; two banking facilities; AAFES facilities; the commissary and other essential services such as SATO travel and Army Community Services.
+It also includes family housing; two schools, the Ansbach Elementary School and the Ansbach Middle High School; two banking facilities; AAFES facilities; the commissary and other essential services such as SATO travel and Army Community Services.

 Bismarck Kaserne is located directly across German Federal Highway 14.
 It has several key services, the AAFES Post Exchange, Car Care Center and gas station.
-It also has family and guest housing.
+It also includes family and guest housing.

 History

 Construction began in 1935 as a Luftwaffe airfield named Fliegerhorst Ansbach and was completed in 1938.
 The airfield was primarily a bomber airfield, with the first unit, Kampfgeschwader 155 (KG 155) being assigned to the new base in April 1936, equipped with the Dornier Do 23 and an early model of the Dornier Do 17, the Do 17E.
 Other prewar bomber units assigned were KG 355 (July 1938, Heinkel He 111E); KG 53 (May 1939, He 111H).
 These bomber units were used in the German invasion of Poland in September 1939.